hopla-training/kubernetes-training-environments/local-k8s-cluster/README.md

-# Quick 4 nodes Docker Swarm Mode Cluster using Vagrant and Virtualbox
+# Quick 3 nodes Kubernetes Cluster using Vagrant and Virtualbox

 ## This repository will create a working swarm mode cluster for quick deploying, demo and testing of your service and applications.